The following is a draft blog

 - Nutrition and Water

 I started with nutrition and water as these are the critical factors in determining success on long distance events.
 In my first couple of rides, I realised that I was not drinking enough, so I keep increasing my water intake.
 I worked identified I need to drink about 1.5 litres every 30 miles or so.
 When I increased my overall distance this increased to 2 litres or more depending on the temperature.
 I thought that dehydration was the cause of feeling sick but when I consumed more fluids during the ride the sickness either did not occur or went away.
 It was not until my Moor and Wolds (400) Audax ride that I linked this to the physical effort.
 I realised that I was consuming food and it was sitting in my stomach as I was working so hard the body was shutting down secondary systems.
 I had four choices a) wait longer at the controls to allow the digestion system to work but I am a very slow rider (I have a rather large belly) b) eat more between controls (I was already consuming snacks along the way), c) consider using liquid carbohydrates or d) slow down (if I slow down anymore I will not make the cut off time).
-Update: how did the liquid fuel work?
+The liquid fuel worked really well, as I was not experiencing the same issues however, i still needed to have solid food and a rest.
+So I built in 15 minutes rests and I would only eat half of the sandwich and take another 15 minutes a little later (10 miles-ish) to eat the second half of the sandwich.

 - Sun Cream

 Given my mixed heritage, I have never really concerned myself with sun cream, in fact, the last time I had sunburn I burnt the inside of my nose during a five day kayaking expedition (in my youth).
 I have now put sun cream on my list of essentials, along with inner tubes.

 - Riding with others